Skip to main content

 The book centres around a policeman visiting the house, and informing the owner Sally that they have had a report of an incident involving her dog.
 Having been a dog owner, I still found the overly descriptive love for the dog (and houses) too over the top.
 I think if you are not an animal person, then you won't be the audience for this book.
 A lot of the writing is about dogs, and how much the owner loves her dog.

-As the author was been granted permission by the Agatha Christie estate to write new novels, it is clearly an indication of her being excellent at her craft.
+As the author was granted permission by the Agatha Christie estate to write new novels, it is clearly an indication of her being excellent at her craft.
 When I got to the last 10% of the book it finally gripped me!
 I realised how clever it was, and I could see Agatha Christie comparisons.
 Unfortunately it was too late to give a higher rating to the book overall.

 I'm giving this book 3 out of 5 stars.
 My thanks to netgalley for the ARC to review.
 This book is published on 19 June 2025.